Phundrak/phundrak.com/en/keine-tashi.md

 if you followed the following rules of thumb regarding this character: any religious use of this character and its vocal libraries is forbidden, with the exception of folk music, and Buddhist and Bön songs.
-However, due to the current controversy, any song of long life to the Karmapa is strictly forbidden until said controversy has been officially resolved.
-This is also applicable to Shamar Rinpoche and to Tai Situ Rinpoche.
+However, due to the current controversy, any song linked to His Holiness the Gyalwa Karmapa is strictly forbidden until said controversy has been officially resolved.
+This is also applicable to His Holiness the Dalai Lama, the Venerable Shamar Rinpoche, and Tai Situ Rinpoche.
 If you have any question or if you are unsure, please send me an email.